Sunday, October 5, 2025

 Higginbotham was so taken when visiting Nashville in the summer of 1999 that her joy and laughter were addicting.

-Higginbotham loved going for chocolate shakes (unfortunately, she can no longer have chocolate), and when getting close to the place to get a shake, she would click her tongue louder and louder to indicate to keep going to it.
+Higginbotham loved going for chocolate shakes (unfortunately, she can no longer have chocolate), and when getting close to the place to get a shake, she would click her tongue louder and louder to indicate that they should keep going.

 Higginbotham has been a “cheerleader” all of her life.
 She has cheered not only for herself but also for others with developmental disabilities.
 There have been defeats, tears, joys, jubilations, and triumphs.

-A resident of Lafayette, Higginbotham still needs total assistance for everything in her daily life, as she has needed throughout her life.
+A resident of Lafayette, Higginbotham still requires total assistance with everything in her daily life, as she has throughout her life.

-At thirty-five years of age, she has much in her life.
+At thirty-seven years of age, she has much in her life.

-Her life has certainly not been one of “normalcy”, but her life has been normal for her.
+Her life has certainly not been one of normalcy, but it has been normal for her.

 Author’s Note: Alison Higginbotham is my daughter.
 She has undoubtedly inspired me and shown me the strength I never knew I had within me.
 Her health is currently declining, probably due to the disabilities she has endured throughout her life; she still gives me strength.
-She, her brothers, and my family have been my source of strength and courage to be who I am.
+She, her brothers, and my family have been my source of strength and courage, enabling me to be who I am.

 Signup for FREE Daily Digest